 SINK= state income tax for non-residents (statlig inkomstskatt för utomlands bosatta).

 If you take an extra job in Denmark, SINK tax in Sweden can affect the Danish tax.
-Please contact Skattestyrelsen in Denmark for a specific assessment of your particular situation.
+Please contact Skattestyrelsen in Denmark for a specific assessment of your particular situation and your status for social security.

 Full tax liability